-Programs that are innovative, contemporary and relevant, with a clear narrative and storyline and a strong appeal to audiences will have the greatest chance of success.
+Programs that are innovative, contemporary and relevant with a clear narrative and storyline along with a strong appeal to audiences will have the greatest chance of success.
 Be sure to consult the genres eligible for Absolutely Canadian in the Genres section of this website.

 How are proposals evaluated?